Authority for Advance Rulings (AAR)

 LOCATION OF THE AUTHORITY FOR ADVANCE RULING, SALARY AND ALLOWNACES OF THE EMPLOYEES

 The Authority shall be located in the National Capital Territory of Delhi and its benches shall be located at such place as the Central Government may, by notification specify.

 The salaries and allowances payable to, and the terms and conditions of service of the Members have been prescribed by the Government of India.

-The Authority functions as an independent quasi-judicial body deemed to be a Civil Court for the purposes of section 195 of the Code of Criminal Procedure, 1973.
+The Authority functions as an independent quasi-judicial body , and is deemed to be a Civil Court , for the purposes of section 195 of the Code of Criminal Procedure, 1973.

-Non-residents can make application in order to determine the tax implications of transaction undertaken or future transactions which are proposed to be undertaken by them.
+Non-residents can make application to the AAR, in order to determine the tax implications of transactions which they have already undertaken , or future transactions which are proposed to be undertaken by them.

-Further, residents can also approach AAR for determining the tax liability of a non-resident arising out of transaction undertaken by such resident.
+Further, residents can also approach AAR for determining the tax liability of a non-resident, arising out of transaction undertaken by such resident with the non-resident.